Harvey Cushing: World War I

 On June 6, 1918, he was promoted to lieutenant colonel and was assigned as senior consultant in neurological surgery for the American Expeditionary Forces in Europe.
+In early October, while in France, he came down with what he described as "the grippe," which was probably the Spanish flu.
+He would never fully recover.
 He attained the rank of colonel (O-6) on October 23, 1918.
 In that capacity, he treated Lieutenant Edward Revere Osler, who was fatally wounded during the third battle of Ypres.
 Lieutenant Osler was the son of Sir William Osler.

-Cushing returned to the United States in February 1919 and was discharged on April 9 of the same year.
+Cushing returned to the United States in February 1919 and was discharged on April 9, 1919.
 In recognition of his service during the war, Cushing was invested as a Companion of the Bath by the British government.
-In 1923 he was awarded the Distinguished Service Medal by the U.S. Army.
+In 1923, he was awarded the Distinguished Service Medal by the U.S. Army.

 Later career

 Cushing authored the Pulitzer prize-winning biography, Life of Sir William Osler (London: Oxford University Press, 1925).

 From 1933 to 1937, when he retired, he worked at the Yale School of Medicine as Sterling Professor of Neurology.